 Administrative agencies are created to develop, enforce, and oversee the voluminous rules and regulations currently in force in the United States.
 There are two principal ways that administrative agencies can be created: executive agencies and legislative agencies.
 Executive agencies are created by the president, while legislative agencies are established by an act of Congress.
 One of the main differences between an executive agency and a legislative agency is that the president may remove the head of an executive agency at any time with or without cause.
 To remove the head of a legislative agency, the president must show cause.

 Executive agencies are subject to the Administrative Procedures Act (“APA”), which governs the process by which administrative agencies create and enact laws.
 Executive agencies have the power to enact laws within the scope of their authority, conduct investigations, and enforce the laws that they promulgate accordingly.
 Many of the existing executive agencies are some of the oldest bureaucratic components in the nation.
-Established in 1789, the State Department is the oldest executive agency in the United States.
 A few examples of well-known executive agencies include: